Tin Machine 1991-1992 “It’s My Life” World Tour Era

 🎸 Event: Album Release: ‘Tin Machine Live: Oy Vey, Baby’

-🗒️ Note: The band’s only official live album is released, featuring recordings from the ‘It’s My Life’ tour including tracks from Northport, New York, Chicago, and Tokyo.
-The album experiences a poor commercial performance, peaking at No. 30 in the UK charts.
+🗒️ Notes: The band’s sole official live album is released, featuring recordings from the ‘It’s My Life’ tour in Northport, Chicago, and Tokyo.
+The album receives a lukewarm commercial and critical reception, signaling the end of the public’s interest in the project.

 📅 1992-08-10